Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 4/Variations on a Scheme - Lazy Evaluation/README.md

 * "If the argument is evaluated before the body of the procedure is entered we say that the procedure is strict in that argument.
 (400)"
 * "In a purely applicative-order language, all procedures are strict in each argument.
 (400)"
 * "In a purely normal-order language, all compound procedures are non-strict in each argument, and primitive procedures may be either strict or non-strict.
 (400)"
+* "The delayed arguments are not evaluated; instead, they are transformed into objects called thunks.
+(401)"
+* "The process of evaluating the expression in a thunk is called forcing.
+(401)"